digitalspellcraft/cauldron/_posts/2018-08-12-not-all-posts.md

 ---
 title: ""
 layout: post
-author: "Pat Dryburgh"
+author: "Jennifer"
 categories: opinion
 ---

-Not all posts need a title.
+Not all websites need content.

 <!-- excerpt_separator -->

-They sometimes just want to be left alone.
+Sometimes they just want to be left alone. 🥁